AraneaDev/accountant/docs/ledger-drivers.md

 There are two ways to enable a custom driver.

 ### Globally
-This is done in the `config/accountant.php` configuration file.
+Set the `accountant.ledger.driver` configuration value to the `FQCN` of the custom `LedgerDriver` class:

 ```php
 return [